• Home

 • Horizontal analysis: Comparison of financial information over different time frames.

-• Vertical analysis: Comparison of one line of item across various statements.
+• Vertical analysis: Comparison of one line of an item across various statements.

 • Ratio analysis: Calculation of various financial ratios.